Highbury Lease Extension - Free Consultation

 Decision in Hackney

-An example of a Lease Extension matter before the tribunal for a Highbury property is Lower Flat 16A Beatty Road in September 2012.
+An example of a Lease Extension matter before the tribunal for a Highbury residence is Lower Flat 16A Beatty Road in September 2012.
 The premium payable was £13,577.
 The terms of the lease has been agreed between the Applicants and the First Respondent and the Tribunal did not seek to disturb that agreement.
 This case related to 1 flat.